All Episodes

 It is.

-Uh the reason I called was is that you were talking before about the uh media and uh, you know, even when there's good economic news uh portraying it badly, and you know there's something very insidious about that that that you haven't talked about.
+The reason I called was that you were talking before about the media and, you know, even when there's good economic news portraying it badly.

-What happens is is that if they continually say that, it makes people believe that even though they're doing well, that the rest of the country is suffering.
+What happens is that if they continually say that, it makes people believe that even though they're doing well, that the rest of the country is suffering.

-And it's amazing how many people I've talked to that that the media has gotten through to that are doing well, and they think that they're the exception.
+And it's amazing how many people I've talked to that the media has gotten through to that are doing well, and they think that they're the exception.

 Excellent point.